Fizie92/Magisktaichi/taichi-magisk-beta.md

 In simple terms, follow the steps:

 1. Install Magisk.
-2. Flash the magisk provided by TaiChi.
+2. Flash the magisk module provided by TaiChi.
+You can find it in [release page](https://github.com/tiann/Tai-Chi/releases).
 3. Install TaiChi App.

 Here are more informations in detail: